Firm Files Class-Action Lawsuit Against Tobacco Companies

 ST. PAUL, Minn.
 (AP) _ A group of Minnesota smokers sued a number of tobacco companies Wednesday, claiming the companies concealed the addictive nature of nicotine and manipulated nicotine levels to get them hooked.

-The lawsuit was filed in Ramsey County District Court against industry leaders including Philip Morris Inc., R.J.
+The suit was filed in Ramsey County District Court against industry leaders including Philip Morris Inc., R.J.
 Reynolds Tobacco Co., Lorillard Tobacco Co., Brown and Williamson Tobacco Corp. and American Tobacco Co.

 ``We’re essentially seeing a group of traveling plaintiffs’ lawyers, searching in desperation for a court somewhere that is willing to overlook and essentially disregard the wisdom and experience of courts elsewhere that have recognized that these cases as class actions just cannot work,″ said Philip Morris attorney Michael York.